FFIG/ffig/README.md

 FFIG is in early development.
 We welcome feedback from users but would encourage anyone looking to generate language bindings to look at SWIG.

-# Setup (Docker)

-To run an interactive demo using Jupyter Notebook and Docker:

-`docker run -d -p 8888:8888 jbcoe/c-api`

-Navigate to <http://localhost:8888> in a browser.

 # Setup (Linux and macOS)